objcio/attributed-string-builder/README.md

 ### Environment

-You can use the environment in a way similar to SwiftUI's Environment to pass values down the view tree.
+You can use the environment in a way similar to SwiftUI's Environment to pass values down the tree.

+### State

+Similar to the environment, you can also thread state through.
+This is useful (for example) to number footnotes.

 ## Swift Talk Episodes